11 Best Hikes In South America

 Rightfully one of the most iconic scenes in South America are the Mirador Las Torres in Chile, also known as ‘The Towers’.

 It is one of the easiest treks in the region and takes only four to five hours to complete.
-Regardless of this, the view of the towers themselves and if you have the weather on side, the vista around you are priceless.
+Regardless of this, the view of the towers themselves are amazing and if you have the weather on side, the vista around you is priceless.

-There is also a campsite on the nearby Campamento Torres if you wish to stay the night before descending.
+There is also a campsite on the nearby Campamento Torres if you wish to stay the night before returning on the trail.

 Santa-Cruz-Peru-Best-Hikest-in-South-America